Community Support Connections for NOVEMBER 2018

 and continuing efforts for:

-Save the Boundary Waters Coalition - supporting efforts against pipeline construction and copper mining in northern Minnesota ARE YOU READY TO PROTEST?
-NO MORE OIL.
+Save the Boundary Waters Coalition - supporting efforts against pipeline construction and copper mining in northern Minnesota NO MORE OIL.
 TRY BUTTER INSTEAD.

 *National advocacy efforts – we’ve joined a national movement of restaurants to offer a refuge from hate – “Sanctuary Restaurant – A Place at the Table for Everyone”